Ferreirasdorp

 Ferreirasdorp (or Ferreirastown) is an inner-city suburb of Johannesburg, South Africa located in Region F of the City of Johannesburg Metropolitan Municipality.

 First known as Ferreira's Camp (Ferreiraskamp) and later Ferreira's Township, it is the oldest part of Johannesburg.
 Sometimes referred to as the "cradle of Johannesburg", it is where the first gold diggings started, and where the first diggers initially settled.
 The city grew around the mining camp in the Ferreirasdorp area, and Johannesburg’s Main Street developed from a rough track where the present Albert Street led off towards Ferreira’s Camp.
+The area, together with Marshalltown was previously home to a large concentration of Eastern European Jewish immigrants.
+As the community's economic position improved, they mostly migrated to more middle-class Jewish areas such as Doornfontein, Hillbrow and Yeoville.

 The suburb is named after Colonel Ignatius Ferreira, leader of the original group of diggers who settled in this area in 1886.

 History

 The suburb's origins lie in the Turffontein farm set up by Colonel Ignatius Ferreira, a Boer adventurer from Cape Colony.
 Ferreira had acquired a dozen claims in the vicinity and opened the reef in a cutting.
 The ore from both sides had a high gold content.
 The first tent on the site was erected in 1886, two months before gold digging started in earnest.

 In 1886 Hans Sauer, who combined a medical practice with prospecting on Cecil Rhodes’s behalf, was guided from Ferreira’s Camp to the main group of gold reefs by a son of the widow Petronella Oosthuizen, the owner of a farm at Langlaagte, on which the main gold reefs had first been discovered.

 Following reports of new gold finds in the Witwatersrand, Rhodes and Rudd set off for Ferreira's camp.
 Already at the time of Rhodes' visit, a little crowd of diggers were at work, and in the week that had passed since Sauer had been away, an Englishwoman had run up a reed and mud building called Walker's Hotel.

 Within a fortnight of Rhodes' arrival in July 1886, Ferreira's camp was crowded with tents and wagons from across southern Africa.
 The tent town eventually became known as Ferreira’s Camp.
 In July, the Diamond Fields Advertiser was already reporting that the population of Ferreira's Town was 300 persons.

 Gold was discovered in September 1886.
 On September 8, 1886, Landrost Carl von Brandis read President Paul Kruger’s proclamation, confirming the gold fields of the Rand as public diggings.
 When, in November 1886, a portion of the farm Randjeslaagte had been laid out as a village and named Johannesburg, the Government took over Ferreira's camp and had it properly surveyed and named Ferreira's Township.